minimaxir/imgmaker/README.md

 - Yes, using Google Chrome automation is a galaxy-brain approach toward programmatic image generation.
 However, the feature robustness of Chrome and hackability it allows far outweights the "weight" of Chrome, and it would take substantially more code to natively replicate, especially cross-platform.

 ## To-Do

+I made imgmaker more as a proof-of-concept, as I have a few projects where this package could be very useful.
+If there is user-interest, I have more features planned:

 - Add a Docker container + an app to deploy (e.g. to Cloud Run)
 - Optimize included HTML + CSS templates